20 Cities in Portugal for sustainable cultural tourism

 One of the top travel trends for the year ahead is second-city travel.
 According to the predictions of Booking.com: “Second-city travel, meaning the exploration of lesser-known destinations in a bid to reduce overtourism and protect the environment, will take a leap forward in the year ahead.
 Over half (54%) of global travelers want to play a part in reducing overtourism, while 51% would swap their original destination for a lesser-known but similar alternative if they knew it’d leave less of an environmental impact. “

-Although it takes longer, I prefer traveling using public transport, so most of the Portuguese cities listed below are reachable by train or a combination of train and metro (like Maia and Matosinhos).
-Two of them are reachable by ferry (Barreiro and Almada), and three of them are reachable by express bus (Vila Real, Bragança, and Estremoz).
+Although it takes longer, I prefer traveling using public transport, so most Portuguese cities listed below are reachable by train or a combination of train and metro (like Maia and Matosinhos).
+Two of them are reachable by ferry (Barreiro and Almada).
+Three of them are reachable by express bus (Vila Real, Bragança, and Estremoz).

-A certain street with colorful umbrellas may have put Águeda in the world’s travel map, but the city transcends this clever urban art installation.
-With a renowned arts festival happening since 2006, Águeda is one of the cities in Portugal doing cultural tourism the right way.
+A particular street with colorful umbrellas may have put Águeda on the world’s travel map, but the city transcends this creative urban art installation.
+With a renowned arts festival happening since 2006, Águeda is one of Portugal’s cities doing cultural tourism the right way.

 Go for the umbrellas but stick around for the arts festival.

 Two things come to mind when we hear about Covilhã: wool and Serra da Estrela (mainland Portugal’s highest mountain).
-For many years it was a city en route for the fleeting chance to see snow, where you’d make a pit stop to buy local cheese.
+For many years it was a city you traveled by in pursuit of the fleeting chance to see snow.
+A place where you’d make a pit stop to buy local cheese.

 In 2011 WOOLFest brought the old (wool industry) and the new (urban art) together in one event and, well, the rest is history.
 The Portuguese inland territories have always struggled harder than other places to remain relevant and attract visitors, but Covilhã has set quite an example.

-Guimarães is the birthplace of Portugal (the first king, Afonso Henriques, was born here), a former European Capital of Culture (2012), and its historic center has been a UNESCO World Heritage Site since 2001.
+Guimarães is the birthplace of Portugal (the first king, Afonso Henriques, was born here) and a former European Capital of Culture (2012).
+Its historic center has been a UNESCO World Heritage Site since 2001.

 I doubted if I should include Loulé in this list of Portugal cities for sustainable cultural tourism, but I soon realized that feeling came from prejudice.
 You see, to me, Loulé is that city where everyone flocks to in the summer, for the beaches and the laid-back nightlife.

 Despite being part of Alentejo, the small city of Portalegre (with a little over 20,000 people) doesn’t look like it’s part of the Southern region.
-It stands out from what we typically imagine as the landscape of the south of Portugal, by being more mountainous and greener.
+It stands out from what we typically imagine as the south of Portugal’s landscape by being more mountainous and greener.